 The Making of Nigerian Suya

 Serve with chunks of onions, tomatoes cabbage and cucumber.
+Then a chilled drink.
 Yummy!